IeuanWalker/GeoUK/README.md

 This is port from [GeoUK](https://bitbucket.org/johnnewcombe/geouk/src/master/).
 I created this port to convert the project to .NET Standard

 The original authors have created a blog post detailing how to use both NuGet packages - [Converting Latitude and Longitude to British National Grid in C#](http://www.codeproject.com/Articles/1007147/Converting-Latitude-and-Longitude-to-British-Natio).
-Please go and read this article to get a better understand the concepts used.
+Please go and read this article to get a better understanding of the concepts used.

+> TIP: When working with location i like to use this website - [Grid reference finder](https://gridreferencefinder.com/)

 # GeoUK
 The project allows for a conversion from GPS coordinates to British National Grid and back again.
 The product is licensed under the [GNU Lesser General Public License (LGPL)](https://www.gnu.org/licenses/lgpl-3.0.en.html).

 # GeoUK.OSTN
 The GeoUk.OSTN project, adds OSTN02 and OSTN15 transformation which provide a greater accuracy.
-A full description of how to use this package can be found in the CodeProject article [Converting Latitude and Longitude to British National Grid in C#](http://www.codeproject.com/Articles/1007147/Converting-Latitude-and-Longitude-to-British-Natio)
+A full description of how to use this package can be found in the CodeProject article [Converting Latitude and Longitude to British National Grid in C#](http://www.codeproject.com/Articles/1007147/Converting-Latitude-and-Longitude-to-British-Natio).
+The product is licensed under the [GNU Lesser General Public License (LGPL)](https://www.gnu.org/licenses/lgpl-3.0.en.html).

 # How to use